Barleead/Exoplanets/README.md

 **Welcome to my project!**

 You may be asking, “Why Exoplanets?”.
 I lived in the country when I was younger and street lighting was not common.
-Therefore, other than clouds, nothing interfered with viewing the part of the Milky Way which was visable from my home.
+Therefore, other than clouds, nothing interfered with viewing the part of the Milky Way which was visible from my home.
 To my young mind this was a magical sight and was the beginning of my love of the stars.

 While there are many realms to explore concerning planets and galaxies, today's focus will be on exoplanets.
 Extrasolar Planets are those that orbit a star, that are not in our solar system and therefore outside our stars influence.
 Next is a NASA video presentation on Exoplanets.
 The video will open in a new  window.
 I have also embedded it within the executable program for convenience.